Dynamic Network Control for Confidential Multi-hop Communications: Proof of Theorem

 \section{Proof of Theorem~\ref{lemma1}}

+The variant of Wyner encoding strategy we use is based on random coding and binning~\cite{El_Gamal_NIT}.
+First, let us describe this strategy.
 To begin, node $s$ generates $2^{N({R}_s-\delta)}$ random binary sequences.
-Then, it assigns each random binary sequence to one of $2^{NR_s^{\text{priv}}}$ bins, so that each bin contains exactly $2^{N({R}_s-R_s^{priv}-\delta)}$ binary sequences.
+Then, it assigns each random binary sequence to one of $2^{NR_s^{\textit{conf}}}$ bins, so that each bin contains exactly $2^{N({R}_s-R_s^{\textit{conf}}-\delta)}$ binary sequences.
 We call the sequences associated with a bin, the {\em randomization sequences} of that bin.
-Each bin of source $s$ is one-to-one matched with a confidential message $w \in \{1,\ldots ,2^{NR_s^{\text{priv}}}\}$ randomly and this selection is revealed to the destination and all nodes before the communication starts.
+Each bin of source $s$ is one-to-one matched with a confidential message $W_s \in \{1,\ldots ,2^{NR_s^{\textit{conf}}}\}$ randomly and this selection is revealed to the destination and all nodes before the communication starts.
 Then, the stochastic encoder of node $s$ selects one of the randomization sequences associated with each bin at random, independently and uniformly over all randomization sequences associated with that bin.
 Whenever a message is selected by node $s$, this particular randomization message is used.
 This selection is not revealed to any of the nodes nor to the destination.